m-ahmad-amin/machine-learning-transition/README.md

 - Document experiments, observations, and results
 - Progress from beginner concepts to production-ready implementations

+## Acknowledgments

+Many examples and exercises in this repository are adapted from [Sheryians AI School](https://youtu.be/1L420xXpDTg?si=VSN1PIdnBWjg7Wf4), used here for personal learning purposes.

 ## Related Repositories

 - **[Data Journey](https://github.com/m-ahmad-amin/Data-Journey)**: Python, NumPy, Pandas, Matplotlib, Seaborn, and other data science fundamentals.